 What is Infusion Therapy

-Infustion therapy uses a safe analgesic medication that was developed more than 50 years ago for use primarily by anesthesiologists for sedation during surgery.
-The medication used for infustion therapy is on the World Health Organization’s List of Essential Medicines, and is one of the most commonly used pharmaceuticals in the world.
+Infusion therapy uses a safe analgesic medication that was developed more than 50 years ago for use primarily by anesthesiologists for sedation during surgery.
+The medication used for infusion therapy is on the World Health Organization’s List of Essential Medicines and is one of the most commonly used pharmaceuticals in the world.

 How does infusion therapy work?